ErieBearsOS/eriebearsos.github.io/_posts/2020-09-09-the-first-challenge.md

 ### Format
 [Atlantic 93/94](https://sentineloldschoolmtg.com/atlantic-93-94/) with all reprints that follow the same card art and frame as their original printing allowed (Eternal Centarl/American reprint policy).

-**Proxies and other playtest cards are allowed**, decks may even be full-proxy if you don't own any old school cards, but players may only proxy **up to two Power Nine proxies per-deck.** Please try to keep them as old school as possible, avoid modern alt. arts and play the originals!
+**Proxies and other playtest cards are allowed**, decks may even be full-proxy if you don't own any old school cards, but players may only have **up to two Power Nine proxies per-deck.** Please try to keep them as old school as possible, avoid modern alt. arts and play the originals!
 ### Play Method
 We'll be doing **webcam games** for the whole event by using **Discord**.
 Make sure your deck is somehow done physically, give us the picture, then shoot your playfield with a webcam or phone and play cards on it!